RattleyCooper/Oyster/README.md

            OoO'
 ```

-Oyster is a lightweight multi-threaded reverse shell written in pure
+Oyster is a lightweight multi-threaded "reverse shell" written in pure
 python 3.
 The server can push updates to the clients, and the clients
 will overwrite/restart themselves.
 Client/Server/Server Shell commands
-can also be added using the plugin system.
+can also be added using the plugin system so you don't have to modify
+the `client.py` or `server.py` scripts directly.

 I wrote this after finding an example reverse shell on the thenewboston
 youtube channel.
 I saw some things I wanted to improve, so that's what
 I attempted to do.
 The clients will continuously try to make a
 connection with the server.

+_Disclaimer:  This was written and is continued to be maintained because
+I enjoy writing code with web sockets and since I tinkered with the
+initial version, it has evolved into a useful tool for myself(managing
+raspberry pi's over the network without having to SSH and transferring
+files to the pythonista app).
+Most of the functionality was written as
+a "proof of concept", so it isn't meant to be secure or work as an
+actual reverse shell._

 ## Control Server